OneLiteFeatherNET/Guira/README.md

 # Guira

-Guira is a lightweight Java library designed to help you implement flexible and robust setup processes for games, minigames, or any other custom features on a [Minestom](https://github.com/Minestom/Minestom) server.
-Rather than enforcing a fixed setup structure, Guira empowers you to define exactly what your setup should contain such as maps, teams, rules, or any other configuration by letting you design your own setup data types and logic.
-The library provides a solid and extensible foundation for storing, tracking, and managing this setup data, making it easy to build tailored setup flows for a wide range of server scenarios.
+Guira is a lightweight Java library designed to help you implement flexible and robust setup processes for games, minigames or any other custom features on a [Minestom](https://github.com/Minestom/Minestom) server.
+Rather than enforcing a fixed setup structure, Guira empowers you to define exactly what your setup should contain, such as maps, teams, rules or any other configuration by letting you design your own setup data types and logic.
+The library provides a solid and extensible foundation for storing, tracking and managing this setup data, making it easy to build tailored setup flows for a wide range of server scenarios.

 ## Installation